structurizr/structurizr.github.io/dsl/language.md

 ## themes

 The `themes` keyword can be used to specify one or more themes that should be used when rendering diagrams.
-See [Structurizr - Themes](https://structurizr.com/help/themes) for more details.
+See [Themes](/ui/diagrams/themes) for more details.

 ```
 themes <url> [url] ... [url]